devmohammedothman/stock-hanlding/README.md

 Business briefly describes how to manage a stock of products by

- ** Product possible Operations
+ ** Product API Endpoint

- -- Add  Product
+1. Add  Product
- -- Update Existing Product
+2. Update Existing Product
- -- Get List of Products / Get Detialed Product
+3. Get List of Products / Get Detialed Product
- -- Delete Product
+4. Delete Product

- **  Stock Possible Operations
+ **  Stock API Endpoint

- -- Add/Update Stock for Existing Product
+1. Add/Update Stock for Existing Product
- -- Get List of Existing Stock
+2. Get List of Existing Stock
- -- Get Detialed Stock by Product ID
+3. Get Detialed Stock by Product ID
- -- Get Statistics about Top Available and Top Sold Products -- Delete Stock for a certain product
+4. Get Statistics about Top Available and Top Sold Products
+5. Delete Stock for a certain product

  ** Assumptions And Constraints

- -- Product Must be added firstly before Add/Update Stock othre wise get Error Message -- Mapping relation between Product and Stock is Unidirectional One to One for sake of performance.
+ 1. Product Must be added firstly before Add/Update Stock othre wise get Error Message
+ 2. Mapping relation between Product and Stock is Unidirectional One to One for sake of performance.
- -- So based on above Stock table must have only one unique product , Stock can not have multiple products.
+ 3. So based on above Stock table must have only one unique product , Stock can not have multiple products.
- -- Get Stock Statistics by Date Range since Last Month till Today or just Today -- Stock can be updated with product quantity and sold quantity if exists -- concurrent Stock updating not allowed and will return error message , scenario can be simulated on Jmeter (https://jmeter.apache.org/)
+ 4. Get Stock Statistics by Date Range since Last Month till Today or just Today
+ 5. Stock can be updated with product quantity and sold quantity if exists
+ 6. concurrent Stock updating not allowed and will return error message , scenario can be simulated on Jmeter (https://jmeter.apache.org/)

 ---